VikingVarberg/Terminal-Clipboard-Assistant/README.md

 The script watches for changes to the clipboard, keeps a history of copied strings, and optionally prints or logs them as they occur.

+> **THIS IS EXCLUSIVELY FOR EDUCATIONAL PURPOSES.
+THERE ARE SIMILAR AND MORE ADVANCED TOLLS AVAILABLE**

 > **Privacy note:** This script captures everything you copy, including
 > potentially sensitive information (passwords, tokens, private text).
 Use responsibly.